pasky/cocopf/README.md

 COCOpf's approach is different in three important aspects:

-  * During online selection, algorithms are switched between their full iterations in COCOpf.
-However, algorithm iterations are not recorded in the COCO/BBOB dat files and back-testing using the algportfolio approach therefore allows for algorithm switching only between individual function evaluations (either after each evaluation, or after every N iterations).
+  * During online selection, algorithms are switched much more often than when we record their state in the COCO/BBOB dat files, requiring back-testing to make some hard tradeoff choices.

-    We argue that COCOpf's approach is more realistic in the online selection setting as switching algorithms may not be appropriate after an arbitrary function evaluation - algorithms may evaluate the function a variable number of times, we may try to switch from a genetic algorithm instance multiple times during a single population evaluation, and by checking too often, we can incur a significant computation overhead from the algorithm selection itself.

   * It makes it easier to implement own online algorithm selection strategies than modifying the code of algportfolio, which can be